Llanddwyn Island Image of lighthouse and coastline

 Where is Llanddwyn Island ?

 Llanddwyn Island is a remote tidal island off the coast of the isle of Anglesey, in North Wales, UK.
-‘OK, but where is Anglesey?’, you may ask.
-It’s in northwest Wales, in the west of the United Kingdom.
 It’s a short distance from mainland Wales and the mountains of the Snowdonia National Park.

 Llanddwyn is on the south-west coast of Caernarfon Bay, with magnificent views to Snowdonia and the jagged mountains of the Llŷn Peninsula, which has some pretty amazing coastline itself.